pwdd/pwdd.github.io/_posts/2016-10-14-how-scala-is-evaluated.md

 //-> 25
 ```

 The substitution model of evaluation can only be applied to functions that do not have side effects.
-For example, when we increment the value of a variable, because it is difficult to keep track of that given value.
+When we increment the value of a variable, for example, it would be considered side effect, and it would be difficult to keep track of that given value.
 This would be one reason to avoid mutable variables.

 # Call by name